Joe Walsh (Illinois politician): Elections

 In February 2010, Walsh won the Republican primary election, taking about 34 percent of the vote in a six-person field and moving into the district from Winnetka in April.
 The Republican establishment refused to put much stock into the district with National Republican Congressional Committee member Tom Erickson, saying, "In the primary, we had really liked Dirk Beveridge or Maria Rodriguez.
 Those are the two candidates who we thought really had the potential to make this a very competitive race."
 Walsh's campaign responded that the GOP establishment was "a bit tone deaf when it comes to independent, conservative reform candidates".

-Walsh then advanced to face Bean in the general election.
-In 2006, Bean had been re-elected with 51 percent and in 2008 with 60 percent of the vote.
+Walsh advanced to face Bean in the general election.
+In 2006, Bean had been re-elected with 51% and in 2008 with 60% of the vote.
 Bean was endorsed by the Chicago Tribune, the Chicago Sun-Times, The Daily Herald, and the Lake County News-Sun.

-Walsh criticized Bean for her 2010 votes in favor of the Patient Protection and Affordable Care Act and against the Stupak–Pitts Amendment that would have prohibited the use of federal funds to cover any part of the cost of any health plan that included coverage of abortion.
+Walsh criticized Bean for her 2010 votes in favor of the Patient Protection and Affordable Care Act, and against the Stupak–Pitts Amendment that would have prohibited the use of federal funds to cover any part of the cost of any health plan that included coverage of abortion.
 He described himself as a Tea Party conservative activist and obtained endorsements from two Tea Party organizations, conservative radio talk show host Tom Roeser, and many others.

 The national Democratic and Republican parties did not compete or spend any money in the district, and the state GOP did not help Walsh.
 As a result, during the 2010 election cycle, Walsh's campaign raised only one-quarter as much as Bean's.
 He spent about $603,000 and ended the campaign about $362,000 in debt according to campaign finance reports, (with much of the debt due to post election ballot counting of the close race).
 As late as October, The New York Times forecast that Bean had an 88 percent chance at winning re-election.
 Even CQ Politics had the election as "Safe Democratic".
 Despite the lack of funding and his long-shot status, Walsh narrowly defeated Bean by a margin of 0.1% or 291 votes.
 The race was not called until two weeks after Election Day when provisional ballots were counted.
 It appeared that Green Party candidate Bill Scheurer was a factor in the race; he tallied 6,400 votes, far more than Walsh's margin of victory.